All Episodes

 It's happening.

-His name is Mark Leno.
+Under this guy's bill, his name is Mark Leno.

-Under his bill, if three or more people who acted as parents could not agree on custody visitation child support, a judge could split those things up among them.
+Under his bill, if three or more people who acted as parents could not agree on custody, visitation, child support, a judge could split those things up among them.

-Well, you sign a contract.
+It's actually my child, but you sign a contract.

 Well, I don't know.